Faculty & Staff

 Erica Goldblatt Hyatt, DSW, LCSW, MBE

-Associate Teaching Professor and Assistant Director of DSW Program
+Associate Teaching Professor and Acting Director of DSW Program; Associate Professor, Robert Wood Johnson Medical Center

 Doctor of Social Work, University of Pennsylvania Master of Social Work, University of Pennsylvania Master of Bioethics, University of Pennsylvania

-Dr. Erica Goldblatt Hyatt is an administrator, clinician, and author with nearly 15 years' worth of experience in the field of death, dying and bereavement.
+Dr. Erica Goldblatt Hyatt is an administrator, clinician, and author with over 15 years' worth of experience in the field of death, dying and bereavement.
+As of 2020, she has earned a dual appointment between the School of Social Work and the Department of Obstetrics, Gynecology, and Reproductive Sciences at Robert Wood Johnson Medical Center.
 She received her Doctorate of Social Work, Master of Social Work, and Master of Bioethics degrees from the University of Pennsylvania and a Bachelor of Arts from McGill University.
 She is also a current faculty fellow at the Rutgers Center for Historical Analysis.
 A notable figure in thanatology, Dr. Goldblatt Hyatt is the author of the only self-help book available for bereaved teen siblings, entitled "Grieving for the Sibling You Lost" (New Harbinger Publications, 2015).
 She is a special editor for aging at the journal, Reflections: Narratives of Professional Helping, and a peer-reviewer for several academic publications.
 Her commercial blogs can be found on websites including The Mighty, Huffington Post, and Scary Mommy, among many others.
 A nationally-recognized speaker, Dr. Goldblatt Hyatt has been commissioned to train healthcare providers, social workers, death educators, and ethicists.
+In her role at the RWJ Medical School, she plans to provide additional advanced-level education for physicians about the human experience of grief, pregnancy loss, and bioethics.
 At the center of her public advocacy and social justice endeavors, Dr. Goldblatt Hyatt is a passionate advocate for women's reproductive rights and has been featured in media campaigns by Planned Parenthood of Pennsylvania as well as repeatedly welcomed at press conferences alongside Pennsylvania Governor Tom Wolf.
 In her clinical practice, Dr. Goldblatt Hyatt is one of the few specialists in the United States working with women and families who have experienced the heartbreaking choice of ending a pregnancy due to fetal anomaly.
 Her published "ACCEPT" model is the only intervention available for social work and mental health clinicians to combine modern grief theory, narrative, and cognitive approaches to create a manualized treatment protocol for this unique group.
 She works with women across the spectrum of perinatal/baby loss, and also specializes in infertility.
 Additionally, she is passionate about working with and creating safe spaces for adolescents struggling with identity development, grief, and questions of sexual orientation.

 Over the course of her career, Dr. Goldblatt Hyatt has worked in settings as diverse as the Sidney Kimmel Cancer Center at Johns Hopkins Hospital, the Department of Child Psychiatry at the University of Maryland, the Department of Psychiatry at Washington Hospital Center, and the Department of Oncology at Children's National Medical Center.
 She has served as an intern at the Children's Hospital of Philadelphia in the division of Fetal Surgery/NICU and at the Hospital of the University of Pennsylvania in the Trauma service.
 In addition to working at Rutgers: The State University of New Jersey, she is an adjunct faculty member and dissertation chair at the University of Pennsylvania's School of Social Policy and Practice.
 Prior to joining the faculty at Rutgers, she was the department chair of psychology for seven years at Bryn Athyn College.